leocruz130/cse15l-lab-reports/labreport3.md

 References Limón 1994; New Handbook of Texas 1996
 ```

+In this example I use the command ``grep -i`` to search for the string "Limón" which contains an accent on the o. using ``-i`` makes the search case sensitive so the output on my terminal gives the the line where "Limón" appears but not where "Limon" appears on the text.

+### ``grep -i`` Example #2

 ```BASH
 Leo Cruz@DESKTOP-B9LT90S MINGW64 ~/Documents/My_Git_Repository/docsearch (main)
 $ grep -i "Coconstructing" written_2/non-fiction/OUP/Kauffman/ch10.txt